awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 There are additional charges for using AWS KMS CMKs\.
 For more information, see [AWS KMS concepts \- Customer master keys \(CMKs\)](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in the *AWS Key Management Service Developer Guide* and [AWS KMS pricing](https://aws.amazon.com/kms/pricing)\.

 **Important**
-You need the `kms:Decrypt` permission when you upload or download an Amazon S3 object encrypted with an AWS KMS CMK\.
-This is in addition to the `kms:ReEncrypt`, `kms:GenerateDataKey`, and `kms:DescribeKey` permissions\.
-For more information, see [Failure to upload a large file to Amazon S3 with encryption using an AWS KMS key](https://aws.amazon.com/premiumsupport/knowledge-center/s3-large-file-encryption-kms-key/)\.
+To upload an object encrypted with an AWS KMS CMK to Amazon S3, you need `kms:Decrypt` and `kms:GenerateDataKey` permissions on the key\.
+To download, an object encrypted with an AWS KMS CMK, you need `kms:Decrypt` permissions\.
+For information about AWS KMS permissions and multipart upload, see [Multipart upload API and permissions](mpuoverview.md#mpuAndPermissions)\.

 ## AWS managed CMKs and customer managed CMKs<a name="aws-managed-customer-managed-cmks"></a>